PicGo/PicGo-Doc/docs/en/guide/index.md

 - `Alibaba OSS` v1.6.0
 - `Imgur` v1.6.0

-**PicGo itself does not plan to add more default Img support.
-You can build your own third-party Img plug-in.**
+**PicGo itself does not plan to add more default image host support.
+You can build your own third-party image host plug-in.**

 ## Key Features